Unizy12/resume/content/home/experience.md

     description: |2-
       Responsibilities include:

-        * Established a mathematical model, estimated the total factor productivity (TFP) and related factors of Wuhan.
+        * Estimated the total factor productivity (TFP) leveraging Cobb–Douglas production function.
 Helped researchers understand the impact of technological innovation on Wuhan’s economy from a quantitative perspective.
-        * Predicted the potential economic growth of Wuhan and contributed to a theoretical paper about the influence of technology development on the economy.
+        * Applied the Time Series Regression to predict the potential economic growth of Wuhan, and contributed to a theoretical paper about the influence of technology development on the economy.

 design:
   columns: '2'